lajohnston/smslib/docs/palette.md

 # Color Palette (palette.asm)

 Handles the VDP color palettes.
-There are 2 palettes of 16 color slots:
+There are 2 palettes of 16 colors:

-- Each background pattern (tile) can use either the first 16 slots (0-15) or the last 16 (16-31)
+- Each background pattern (tile) can use either the first 16 indices (0-15) or the last 16 (16-31)
-- Sprites can only use the last 16 slots (16-31)
+- Sprites can only use the last 16 indices (16-31)

-The first color slot of each palette (slot 0 or slot 16) is used as the transparent color.
+The first color index of each palette (index 0 or index 16) is used as the transparent color.
 This color will be omitted for sprites.
 Background tiles aren't affected by it unless they are marked as a 'priority' in the tilemap.
 Priority background patterns are rendered in front of sprites, except for the first color which is rendered behind.

-The color in each slot is a byte containing 2-bit RGB color values (--BBGGRR).
+The color in each index is a byte containing 2-bit RGB color values (--BBGGRR).

-The pixel values defined within tiles/patterns don't define their colors directly but rather reference the color slots you set in the palette.
+The pixel values defined within tiles/patterns don't define their colors directly but rather reference the color index you set in the palette.

 ## Setting palette colors